 - Understanding Why Crime Fell in the 1990s: Four Factors That Explain the Decline and Six That Do Not by Steven D. Levitt (2004)

-Suggestion: if this is the first abstract that you write, then consider the following approach: (1) read the article, (2) let is sink in for a day, (3) read it again, highlighting key sentences, (4) paste the key sentences together, (5) rework the resulting text into your own words and an appropriate length.
+Suggestion: if this is the first abstract that you write, then consider the following approach: (1) read the article, (2) let is sink in for a day, (3) read it again, highlighting key sentences, (4) paste the key sentences together, (5) rework the resulting text into your own words, (6) use approximately the allowed number of words.